 The hike usually takes eight to ten days to complete, making it an ideal choice for seasoned mountaineers.
 However, due to global warming, the area’s glaciers are melting rapidly, making it an essential destination for hikers to visit before it changes forever.

-Iguaque Sanctuary
+Iguaque Sanctuary.

-A relatively easy one-day hike in the Boyaca province is Iguaque Sanctuary, an ideal choice for hikers who want to witness páramos without rigorous physical exertion.
 An enchanting eight-mile route takes you from a quaint Andean forest to the sacred Laguna de Iguaque, a place of spiritual significance for the Muisca people who believed it to be the birthplace of humanity.

 Though the altitude can be a challenge, the trail’s short length allows enough time to take breaks and acclimatize.
 It’s also an excellent opportunity to spot rare Andean Condors soaring in the sky.

-La Candelaria Desert
+La Candelaria Desert.

 For a change of scenery from forests and mountains, the La Candelaria Desert presents a fascinating arid landscape blended with a slice of history.
-An easy six-mile hike takes you through this lunar-like desert, punctuated with 8,000-year-old rock paintings adding a cultural feature to the trail.

-Pico Cristobal Colon
+Pico Cristobal Colon.

 For those seeking extreme adventure, Pico Cristobal Colon, situated in Sierra Nevada de Santa Marta, is the ultimate challenge.
 As Colombia’s tallest peak, this strenuous hike takes you through dense jungles, indigenous tribes, and ultimately, a snowy peak.
 Hikers require a local guide, good physical fitness, and at least six days to undertake this off-the-beaten-path adventure.